Social Security Scotland’s decision making process is designed to make sure you're treated with dignity, fairness and respect.

 This letter is called a notice of determination.

-Social Security Scotland aim to decide within 6 to 8 weeks, after getting:
+Social Security Scotland aim to make a decision after getting:

 - your completed application

 - all the information they need to make a decision

 If the child has a terminal illness, they aim to decide within 7 working days.

 As Child Disability Payment is a new service, some processes may take longer.
 Processing applications can also take longer because of high demand.